-Join Arthur Ulfeldt for an in-depth discussion in this video Use REPLs to execute code, part of Up and Running with Clojure.
+Join Arthur Ulfeldt for an in-depth discussion in this video Use REPLs to execute code, part of Learning Clojure.

 - [Narrator] Now let's take some time to take a look…at what that REPL we've been using actually is.…REPL, that's a nice word, four letters long.…R stands for Read.…That's where it takes the characters you've typed…with your keyboard, and translates them…into data structures.…If you typed in the characters for a list,…it translates it to a list.…If you typed in the characters for an array,…it translates it to an array.…The same goes for sets and hashmaps, et cetera.…The step after that, the E, is the Evaluate.…